Sustainability

 Each year, the H.U.
 Group Sustainability Committee will determine whether the materiality cycle needs to be updated in response to changes in the external environment, and the H.U.
 Group will operate the updated cycle.

-Shift from Materiality Identification Process to Update Cycle
+Materiality Identification Process and Update Cycle

 Based on the materiality established in fiscal 2018, and mainly taking into account ISO 26000 and GRI Standards, we identified issues from the perspective of our stakeholders in accordance with our new medium-term plan, which addresses changes in the business environment.
 Our management engaged in discussions accordingly and, following approval by the President and Group CEO, we disclosed our new materiality in the integrated report 2020.